Side Hustles That Will Make You Money Now

 Something that I do, that will hopefully help you, is to think about moving house.
 If you were to move house in the near future, would you really want to pack up every single item that you currently have in your house?
 I know I wouldn’t!
 So think about what you wouldn’t want to take with you – it’s a good start at least.

-Places that are great for selling your things on include: Facebook Marketplace, Gumtree, eBay, car boot sales, and there’s tons more such as apps e.g. Depop, Shpock.
+Places that are great for selling your things on include: Facebook Marketplace, Gumtree, eBay, car boot sales, and there are tons more such as apps e.g. Depop, Shpock.
 Get rid of that clutter and make some cash!

 Whenever I try to explain this to someone, their eyes glaze over…and they are convinced that they can’t do it/can’t be legit/no good with numbers/too complicated/don’t like gambling/every excuse under the sun that will stop them from doing it.

-I promise you, once you get your head round it, you will kick yourself – because it’s incredibly simple and you don’t need to be good at maths at all.
+I promise you, once you get your head around it, you will kick yourself – because it’s incredibly simple and you don’t need to be good at maths at all.

 It’s not gambling either – I promise.
 That being said, if you have had a gambling problem in the past it’s probably best that you stay away from the betting sites – so skip this one and find another side hustle that will work for you.
 Matched betting isn’t gambling because you don’t care if you ‘win’ or ‘lose’ – you’re going to get money back either way.